HDMI vs DVI: What’s the best AV input?

-In fact, a DVI cable can come in its own variations, although the most common layout is a 24-pin setup that looks very much like a SCART lead.
+In fact, a DVI cable can come in different variations, although the most common layout is a 24-pin setup that looks very much like a SCART lead.
 Because it's available in different iterations, you must make sure you've got the right one for your display.

 DVI is available in three primary variants: DVI-I (analogue and digital) and DVI-A (purely analogue), and DVI-D (digital), the latter of these being far more common on the market today.
 Confusingly, both DVI and HDMI are available in either single-link or dual-link formats, which are cable of supporting different maximum screen resolutions (which we will come onto later).

 While different HDMI models are available, they're relatively simple, with newly released versions sticking to a numbered system.
 Right now we have HDMI 2.0, and 2.1 - the latter of which adds support for resolutions up to 10K, frame rates up to 120Hz and dynamic HDR.

 A significant difference between the two is that HDMI supports up to 32-channel audio, whereas DVI supports video only.
 Unfortunately, if you have a DVI cable, you will need to either switch to HDMI or use an additional audio cable to get any sound to or from the monitor.

 HDMI vs DVI: Compatibility

 Naturally, the biggest question when shopping for cables is compatibility.
 Nobody likes buying a fancy monitor and learning their hardware doesn't have the right ports to connect it.

 If your laptop has an HDMI input while your monitor boasts a DVI, however, it's not the end of the world - you can buy adaptors for converting HDMI to DVI and vice versa very cheaply from most electronics retailers.